remykarem/mixed-naive-bayes/README.md

 ### More examples

 See the `examples/` folder for more example notebooks or jump into a notebook hosted at MyBinder [here](https://mybinder.org/v2/gh/remykarem/mixed-naive-bayes/master?filepath=%2Fexamples%2Fdataset_digits.ipynb).
+Jupyter notebooks are generated using [`p2j`](https://github.com/remykarem/python2jupyter).

 ## Requirements

 - `Python>=3.6`
 - `numpy>=1.16.1`
+- `scikit-learn>=0.20.2`

-The `scikit-learn` library is used to import data as seen in the examples.
+The `scikit-learn` library is used to only import data as seen in the examples.
 Otherwise, the module itself does not require it.

 The `pytest` library is not needed unless you want to perform testing.